 This is set against an assessment of basic needs to reflect outgoings.

 The amount of grant awarded is the difference between the cost of the work and the applicant’s means tested contribution.

 The maximum grant that can be paid is £36,000 and is subject to certain grant conditions.

-The council will assess whether you are eligible to apply for a disabled facilities grant taking into account your financial circumstances and your need for adaptations.
+We will assess whether you are eligible to apply for a disabled facilities grant, taking into account your financial circumstances and your need for adaptations.

 A preliminary means test based on the information you supply on the grant enquiry form will help us to tell you about any contribution you may have to make.

 A needs assessment will be carried out by an occupational therapist who will make recommendations for any works considered essential.

 Newport Care and Repair

 We work with Newport Care and Repair, a home improvement agency which provides: